delight-im/Knowledge/Apache HTTP Server.md

  * Verify that you can see the "Apache2 Default Page" telling you that "It works!" when navigating to your server's public IP address using a web browser on another machine.

- * Enable usage of `.htaccess` files for additional configuration directives
+ * Enable usage of `.htaccess` files for additional configuration directives and better portability:

    ```
    $ sudo nano /etc/apache2/apache2.conf